-President Teddy Roosevelt once described Burney Falls as the “eighth wonder of the world” and it's no less spectacular now than it was in the early 20th century.
+President Teddy Roosevelt once described Burney Falls in California as the "eighth wonder of the world," and it's no less spectacular now than it was in the early 20th century.

 People are quick to point out that Burney Falls isn't California's highest waterfall or its largest, but they miss the point.
 Not only is Burney Falls ridiculously easy to get to, but also it's a mesmerizing sight that provokes even seasoned photographers to gush uncontrollably about its beauty.

-That could be because 100 million gallons of water over pour over the 129-foot cliff every day, joined by spring-fed streams pouring out of openings in the cliff face.
+That could be because 100 million gallons of water pour over the 129-foot cliff every day, joining spring-fed streams pouring out of openings in the cliff face.
 It all drops into a deep, blue pool, breaking up on the mossy rocks into multiple, rainbow-filled streams.

-The park is about 45 miles northeast of Redding, six miles north of California Highway 299 on Highway 89 near the town of Burney.
+The park is about 45 miles northeast of Redding and six miles north of California Highway 299 on Highway 89 near the town of Burney.

 Things to Do